 Similar to a traditional insurance plan, you’ll need to select a level of coverage.
 If you’re confused or need more information, click on the question mark icons next to each field.
 The explanations are impressively helpful.
 You also have the option to select add-ons, such as comprehensive insurance, rental car reimbursement, and roadside assistance.

 At this point, you can use the Calculate Savings tab to compare your current plan with Metromile’s estimate.
-It’s a quick way to determine if you’ll actually save money on their plan.
+It’s a quick way to determine if you’ll actually save money on the company's plan.
 You’ll also see your estimated base rate and the per-mile rate.